kowlgi/Building-and-Evaluating-Advanced-RAG-Applications--Class-Notes/README.md

 Two RAG methods help deliver significantly better context to LLMs by dynamically retrieving more coherent chunks of text, than simpler methods:

 1. Sentence window retrieval
+   - technique to give LLM better context by retrieving not just the relevant sentence but the window of sentences that occur before and after it in the document
 1. Auto-merging retrieval

-What is Sentence window retrieval?

-- technique to give LLM better context by retrieving not just the relevant sentence but the window of sentences that occur before and after it in the document

-What is auto-merging retrieval?

    - technique to organize document into tree-like structure.
 When a child node is considered relevant to a user's question, then the entire text of the parent node is provided as context for the LLM

 To evaluate RAG-based systems, we use a triad of metrics for the three main steps of a RAG's execution: